 I am an MD with a BS in Biology.
 I have also completed one year of surgical internship and am now completing my training in integrative and preventive medicine.
 I have over 10 years of experience in taking and helping others sit for standardized and college exams.
 I have also tutored medical school courses at Harvard Medical School.
 I know what it's like to encounter a difficult subject, and the frustration with having to study for a particular exam, or for a course that is uninteresting but a prerequisite, which is why I have developed methods over the years to effectively study the material while enjoying the process.
 Studying can and should be entertaining, and that makes retaining the material easier, and taking the test or passing the course less stressful.
 I also know that preparing for the test format and developing mental endurance are as important as course material.

-American University of Beirut - Bachelors, Biology
+Undergraduate Degree: American University of Beirut - Bachelors, Biology, General

-American University of Beirut - PhD, Medicine
+Graduate Degree: American University of Beirut - PHD, Medicine

 Anatomy & Physiology

 High School Biology

 MCAT Psychological, Social, and Biological Foundations of Behavior

 To make studying enjoyable, even the most challenging subjects.
 I also strongly believe in teaching students how to learn for themselves, so that they can become independent and self-reliant.

 What might you do in a typical first session with a student?

 Introducing myself and my teaching style, and getting to know the student and his/her interests, as well as the areas of weakness and concerns.
 I tailor my study approach to merge with the student's style and interests, which makes learning easier and enjoyable, and to also turn the weaknesses into strengths.